top of page

 You’re making great, great, progress!

-Installing WordPress to Your Host
+Installing WordPress to Your Bluehost

-Remember the email you got from HostGator?
+Remember the email you got from Bluehost?

-Hostgator offers various ways by which you can install WordPress on their server.
+Bluehost offers various ways by which you can install WordPress on their server.
 But here’s the simplest way I’ve found:

 On your control panel, scroll down and choose “Quick Install”.

-Next, click on the cPanel login link (or use https://portal.hostgator.com) to log in and access your Hostgator portal.
 On your portal dashboard, click on “Install WordPress”.
 And you should see a page like this:

 Select your domain (the address you initially picked during setup) and click NEXT.